badoo/MVICore/documentation/bestpractices/f2f.md

 At the initial launch of this library, the suggested way to make two `Features` communicate with each other was to inject one in the constructor of the other.

-This was before we elaborated on the `Binder`, and it's not just no longer suggested, but is straight out considered an **anti-pattern**.
+This was before we elaborated on the `Binder`, and it's not just no longer suggested, but it's straight out considered an **anti-pattern**.

 !!! warning ""
     Injecting them has many disadvantages: